ThinkEQ/assembly-solutions-ltd/src/pages/product-category/control-panel.md

     **UK Manufactured Control Panels**

-    ASL is a build to print manufacturer of Control Panels.
+    ASL is an industry leading manufacture of electrical Control Panels.

-    Based in Bolton, we run an efficient manufacturing service that covers a range of control panel types, from small simple box build to highly complex panel build assembly.
+    We build panels from small simple box build up to highly complex nuclear control boxes.
+We supply into a range of industries including; Automotive, Utilities and Test & Measurement.

     * Electrical Control Panel Wiring